KleberVales/finance-administration-system/README.md

 This repository contains the source code for a backend system for financial control, including functionalities such as:

 - 📊 Transaction registration and management (income and expenses)
-- 🛠️ REST APIs for integration with frontends or microservices